KedarDev/Mr.FullStack/README.md

 <br>

-* You can confirm Maven was installed by running this commmand
+* You can confirm Maven was installed by running this command
   ```sh
   maven --version
   ```